 The female Perentie will lay around six to twelve eggs in termite mounds where the activity of the insects provides constant warmth.
 The brightly coloured young will hatch around nine to three months later.

-Esperence is one of our male sub-adult Perenties and was born here at the Zoo.
+Esperence is one of our male adult Perenties and was born here at the Zoo.
 He has been raised around plenty of people, making him a very friendly lizard.
-Esperence used to be a part of our Wandering Wildlife program but is too big now so he shares an enclosure with two younger Perenties.
+Esperence used to be a part of our Wandering Wildlife program but is too big now so he shares an enclosure with one female Perenties.
 Perenties are carnivorous and Esperence's favourite time is feed time.